Trump tariff: Donald Trump announces 26% reciprocal tax on Indian imports

 "We will calculate combined rates of all tariffs, including non-tariff barriers, and charge them approximately half of what they have been charging us.
 We will charge them around half of what they are charging us on tariffs," Trump said.

+“I will sign a historic Executive Order instituting reciprocal tariffs on countries throughout the world.
+Reciprocal that means: they do it to us, and we do it to them,” he said at the White House.
+“This is one of the most important days, in my opinion, in American history.”

 On American poultry: We have subsidised for a lot of countries and kept them in business such as Mexico.
-EU, Australia bans American poultry and beef respectively through non-tariff barriers.
+EU, Australia ban American poultry and beef, respectively through non-tariff barriers.

 On China: China charges 65% on rice imports, Japan charges 700% on rice imports from the US.